abhmishr1/HIP/docs/how-to/stream_ordered_allocator.rst

     int main() {

-        // Assume you previously exported the memory pool pointer.
+        // Considering that you have exported the memory pool pointer already.
         // Now, let's simulate reading the exported data from a named pipe (FIFO). const char* fifoPath = "/tmp/myfifo"; // Change this to a unique path. std::ifstream fifoStream(fifoPath, std::ios::in | std::ios::binary);